- Pets and Animals

 Moles in Your Yard - Oh, No!

 You take pride in your yard and your garden, but one day you notice a raised area in the lawn or under the mulch or in a flower bed.
 Ack, it's moles!
-Naturally you want a quick solution to save your precious plants.
+Naturally, you want a quick solution to save your precious plants or your carefully tended lawn.

 I felt the same way when I noticed tunnels running through my planting areas and then under a mulched pathway.
 Being a librarian, I researched ways of repelling moles.
 I'll share my findings with you here.